 Let me share a story with you.
-I used to have these two friends back in the day that would always complain about money.
+I used to have these two friends back in the day constantly complaining about money.
 They were honestly the first people in my life to make me think about whether it was better to save money or spend it.

-My one friend would always refuse to pay for a drink at restaurants.
-He would ask for a cup of water instead of buying a soda.
+My one friend, let’s call him jack, would always refuse to pay for a drink at restaurants.
+Jack would ask for a cup of water instead of buying a soda.

-Similarly, my other friend also had a ton of problems with money.
-Although this guy’s issue wasn’t with saving money, it was the opposite.
+Similarly, my other friend, let’s call him John, also had a ton of problems with money.
+Although John’s issue wasn’t with saving money, it was the opposite.

-To Save Money or Spend Money?
-That Is the Question
+Is It Better To Save Money or Spend It?

-The point of that story was to show the duel sides of spending and saving money.
-It’s ok to save money but obsessing over it can have negative consequences on your lifestyle.
+The point of that story was to show you the dual sides of spending and saving money.
+It’s alright to save money, but obsessing over it can have negative consequences on your lifestyle.

 We’ve all known that person who is just too frugal to be around, someone who is afraid of spending any money at all.
 Then, on the flip side, you have those who don’t know how to handle their money and end up losing it.